 By providing us with your personal information, you acknowledge that it may be transferred to, stored at and processed at a destination inside or outside the European Economic Area by us, our affiliates and/or other third parties.
 Please do not submit any personal information to us if you do not wish for it to be transferred internationally.

 Request access to your personal information (commonly known as a “subject access request”).
-This enables you to receive a copy of the personal information we hold about you.
-You will be asked to provide the following details:
+In most cases this entitles you to receive a copy of the personal information we hold about you.

-We may also need you to provide information that will help us confirm your identity.
-If we hold personal information about you, we will give you a copy of the information in an understandable format together with an explanation of why we hold and use it.
+We may need you to provide information that will help us confirm your identity.
+If we hold personal information about you, in most cases we will give you a copy of the information in an understandable format, together with an explanation of why we hold and use it.

-Once we have all the information necessary to respond to your request we’ll provide your information to you within one month.
+Once we have all the information necessary to respond to your request, we will usually provide your personal information to you within one month.
 This timeframe may be extended by up to two months if your request is particularly complex.
 In this case, we will notify you and keep you updated.

 Request correction of the personal information that we hold about you.
-If the personal information we hold about you is inaccurate, or your personal information changes (such as your email address), IOPP will correct, update or remove that your personal information as appropriate, where we are notified by you.
+If we are made aware that the personal information we hold about you is inaccurate, or your personal information changes (such as your email address), IOPP will correct, update or remove that personal information as appropriate, where we are notified by you.
 This can usually be done by you within any personalisation options of this website (where applicable), or by contacting us.

 Request the restriction of processing of your personal information.
 This enables you to ask us to suspend the processing of personal information about you, for example if you want us to establish its accuracy or the reason for processing it.

 Request the transfer of your personal information to another party.
-Whenever IOPP processes your personal information, by automated means based on your consent or based on an agreement, you have the right to get a copy of your data transferred to you or to another party.
-This only includes the personal data you have submitted to us.
+Whenever IOPP processes your personal information, by automated means based on your consent, or based on an agreement, you have the right to get a copy of your personal data transferred to you or to another party.
+This only extends to the personal data you have submitted to us.

-In the first instance, please talk to us directly so we can resolve any problem or query.
-You also have the right to contact the Information Commissions Office (ICO) if you have any questions about Data Protection.
+In the first instance, please talk to us directly so we can try to resolve any problem or query.
+You also have the right to contact the Information Commissioner’s Office (ICO) if you have any questions about Data Protection.
 You can contact them using their helpline 0303 123 113 or at www.ico.org.uk.